Combinations without repetition n=3, k=3 result

 Variations with repetition

-Permutations with repeat
+Permutations with repetition

 Combinations

-A combination of a k-th class of n elements is an unordered k-element group formed from a set of n elements.
-The elements are not repeated, and it does not matter the order of the group's elements.
-In mathematics, disordered groups are called sets and subsets.
-Their number is a combination number and is calculated as follows:Ck(n)=(kn)=k!(n−k)!n!
+A combination of the k-th class of n elements is an unordered k-element group formed from a set of n elements.
+The elements are not repeated and the order does not matter.
+In mathematics, such unordered groups are called sets and subsets.
+The count is called a combination number and is calculated as follows:Ck(n)=(kn)=k!(n−k)!n!

-Combinations with repeat
+Combinations with repetition

 Foundation of combinatorics in word problems